apawsey/docs/overview.md

 ### URS

- - An organization member should be able to sell a ticket to an event
+ - An organization member should be able to sell a ticket to an event at the venue using their own payment system or cash

 ## Event Reporting